I can’t count the number of times that I’ve started with a new client, only to find a Google Ads search campaign that is set up totally wrong.

-Last but not least, the place where everything comes together… the landing page.
-So you created a nice range of campaigns and ad groups focused on relevance, selected the best keywords for each ad group and wrote some of the best ad copy the world has ever seen.
-Now these ads need to go somewhere.
+Last but not least, the place where everything comes together: the landing page.
+Armed with an enhanced range of campaigns and ad groups focused on relevance, the best keywords selected for each ad group, and the best written ad copy the world has ever seen, the time has come.
+It’s time for these ads to go somewhere.
 This is where the landing page comes in.
-Most ecommerce systems provide you with the necessary tools to easily create every landing page you need in a second.
-Like collections within Shopify for example.
+Most e-commerce systems provide you with the necessary tools to easily create every landing page you need in a second.
+Like collections within Shopify, for example.

-And again it is essential to make these landing pages as relevant as possible.
-I really can’t stress this enough, since this will be the main differentiator between a campaign losing money or a campaign making money.
+And again, it is essential to make these landing pages as relevant as possible.
+I really can’t stress this enough, since this will be the main differentiator between a campaign that’s losing money, and a campaign that’s making money.

 You can expect an entire blog post about ecommerce landing pages soon, but for now I will provide you with a list of some of the most essential elements of an ecommerce landing page:

 - A good title (should match with your ad)

 - Social proof, like testimonials